Conquest of Coron (1532): Aftermath

 The siege happened concurrently with the Battle of Leobersdorf, in Hungary, where Charles' continental allies defeated part of the Ottoman army in Hungary.
 Taken the fortress, Doria left Mendoza there with 2,500 Spaniards, along with local Greek allies.
 They entertained to invest the following weeks in build a second fortress or attacking Navarino, but ultimately decided to continue the campaign towards the nearby Patras, a city well garrisoned but weakly fortified.
 Sitting camp in Zante, Doria submitted the city easily in exchange for not to harm the population, which he fulfilled and enforced harshly, executing soldiers who broke it.
+Erasmo Doria was left with a garrison in Zante, although they were later evacuated.

 The fleet then turned towards the gulf of Corinth, putting their sight on the twin castles named Dardanelles which closed the entry, one in Achaea and the other in Aetolia, which featured heavy artillery to prevent the passage of ships.
 Doria solved the problem with the first fortress by disembarking his own artillery and placing it aimed to the fortress' weak spots, forcing it to surrender.
 Meanwhile Sarno besieged the Aetolian castle and defeated Turkish cavalry force coming from Lepanto, forming an infantry square with light artillery pieces in the corners which routed the Ottomans.
 Eventually, he breached the wall and captured the fortress, whose Janissaries chose to blow themselves up with all the gunpowder available before surrendering.

-Salviati sacked the Gulf of Corinth, but with winter coming and the news that they had achieved the goal of drawing Suleyman away from Hungary, Doria gave order to return in November, with the fleet carrying much booty for over 60.000 ducats.
+Salviati sacked the coasts of Greece towards the Genoese colony of Chios in the Aegean Sea, where he was informed that the Ottoman fleet had returned to Constantinople.
+With winter coming, and the news that they had achieved the goal of drawing Suleyman away from Hungary, Doria gave order to end the expedition.
+They returned in November, with the fleet carrying much booty for over 60.000 ducats.
 They brought with them the castles' artillery, formed by cannons so large that reportedly an average man could comfortably sit inside the barrel.
 The capture of Coron greatly vexed Suleyman, to the point he threatened the imperial ambassador in Constantinople, Cornelis de Schepper, with demolishing the Church of the Holy Sepulchre in Jerusalem to build a mosque in its place if the fortress was not handed back to him.
 He also offered to give the Peñón of Algiers back to Spain in exchange for it.
 However, he received no answer.